What is professional liability insurance?

 What other kinds of business insurance do I need?

-While professional liability insurance is designed to protect your business from risks associated with errors & omissions, there are a number of other coverage options to consider.
+While professional liability insurance is designed to protect your business from risks associated with negligence, there are a number of other types of business insurance to consider as well.

 General Liability Insurance

-Protects policyholders against risks like accidental bodily injury, property damage, and advertising injury to a third party.
-This coverage is essential for businesses operating across a range of industries.
+Protects policyholders against risks like accidental bodily injury, property damage, and personal and advertising injury to a third party.
+General liability insurance is essential for businesses operating across a range of industries.

-A type of professional liability insurance specifically designed for health care professionals.
-If you work in health care, you may need malpractice insurance to cover the specific risks of your profession.
+A type of professional liability insurance specifically designed for health care professionals and attorneys.
+If you work in either industry, you may need malpractice insurance to cover the specific risks of your profession.